benattali/benattali.github.io/aboutme.md

 📚 Reading
 * My guilty pleasure is anything written by David Baldacci
 * Historical fiction is my go-to genre (currently reading **Edge of Eternity** by _Ken Follett_)
 * Combining my love for the water and my love for reading is one of my favorite hobbies.
-I can requently be spotted reading at one of the many beaches in Tel Aviv
+I can frequently be spotted reading at one of the many beaches in Tel Aviv

 🌎 Travelling and meeting new people